RonenNess/MonoGame-Sprites/README.md

 Simple Sprites &amp; bone-like Transformations for MonoGame projects.

 ## What is it
-This mini-lib implements basic sprite types with transformations, that also support hierarchy and bone-like transformation inheritance.
+This mini-lib implements basic sprite class with transformations, that also support hierarchy and bone-like transformation inheritance.

-In simple words, this provide the basics needed to load bone-based 2d animations and sprites.
+In simple words, this provide the very basics needed to create bone-based 2d animations.

 ## Live example
-Open and execute the solution in this repo to see a basic example.
+To see a live example, open and execute the solution in this repo.

 ## Using MonoGame-Sprites